Richard Hickock: Clutter family murders

 Hickock testified after the trial that he and Smith had gotten the idea to rob the Clutters after Hickock was told by Wells, their former cellmate, that there was a safe in the family's house containing $10,000.
 However, when they invaded the house just after midnight on November 15, 1959, Hickock and Smith discovered that there was no such safe.
 The pair then murdered all four members of the family.
 According to Truman Capote's account of the Clutter murders, In Cold Blood, Hickock was prevented by Smith from raping 16-year-old Nancy Clutter during the incident.

+Hickock and Smith were arrested in Las Vegas, Nevada, on December 30, 1959, ostensibly for their parole violations.
+The investigators only later revealed to the suspects that they were arrested for the Clutter murders, after which Hickock confessed to the killings.
+They both talked extensively to Capote when the author was researching In Cold Blood.

 Alvin Dewey, chief investigator in the case, testified at the trial that Hickock insisted in his confession that Smith performed all the killings.
 Smith, however, first claimed Hickock killed the two women, but later claimed to have shot them himself.
-Both defendants refused to testify during their trial.
+Both defendants chose not to testify during their trial, which concluded on March 29, 1960, with both defendants being found guilty on all counts and subsequently sentenced to death.

-Hickock and Smith were arrested in Las Vegas, Nevada on December 30, 1959, for the Clutter family murders, for which they were both tried and found guilty.
-They both talked extensively to Capote when the author was researching In Cold Blood.